Barry Maessen: Circuit racing

 Harry Maessen introduced the BRL V6 series for 2004 his son Barry joined the series racing one of the Ford Mondeo silhouettes.
 Maessen achieved many top ten finishes in the strong field.
 His first podium in the series came in 2010 when the class was included as a separate class in the Dutch Supercar Challenge.
 For 2011 and 2012 the BRL V6 raced at the renewed Raceway Venray.
 Maessen continued in the Dutch Supercar Challenge racing a Dodge Viper SRT10.
 With Van Berlo Racing Maessen won five races and won the GT class of the championship.
 After a partial season in 2013 Maessen joined Team Raceway Venray with their self developed Vicora V8.
 Maessen gave the car its maiden win at Circuit Zolder.

 Stock car racing

 With the introduction of the BRL V6 on the half mile oval at Raceway Venray Maessen joined the series and took two third places in the championship.
 The following seasons Maessen graduated into the LMV8 SuperCup late model stock car series.
 In the 2015 season the Dutch driver finished second in the championship.
 For 2016 Maessen joined the NASCAR Whelen Euro Series.

 Personal life

 Barry Maessen graduated from the Hub van Doornecollege in 1993 studying auto engineering.

+Since April 2025 Barry is confirmed to be in a relationship with Dutch singer Sieneke.